Can You Get Your Tooth Pulled While Pregnant? (Anesthesia, X-Ray & Post-Extraction Care)

 Going to the dentist regularly every 6 months is essential for oral health.

-It becomes easier to recognize any issues with your teeth or gums if you’re regular and helps treat the problems in their initial stage before they can create further harm.
+It becomes easier to recognize any issues with your teeth or gums if you’re regular, and it helps treat the problems in their initial stage before they can create further harm.

 Even if you go to your dentist regularly, pregnancy brings its own challenges during this time, and some issues demand more than regular care of your teeth.